 Sea lamprey captured in weir

-Invasive non-native plant and animal species, both terrestrial and aquatic, are major threats to lakeshore resources, ecosystems, habitat integrity and biodiversity.
+Invasive non-native plant and animal species, both terrestrial and aquatic, are major threats to resources, ecosystems, habitat integrity and biodiversity at Pictured Rocks National Lakeshore.
 Non-native species are those that originate in other regions of the world and have been brought to the U.S. by human activity, either accidental or intentional.

 Invasive species cause economic and environmental harm, and some are hazardous to human health.
 Once they get established, invasives are almost impossible to get rid of.